BITFOXDEN/Unity-Rewinder/README.md

 # Unity-Rewinder
-An easy to use version control system for Unity artists and creators
+An easy to use version control system for Unity artists and creators.
+Drag and drop it into the 'Editor' folder.